Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Uncertainty estimation: tolerances

+{\bf Dynamical Tolerance (DT).} When the quantiles in Eq.(\ref{quantile}) are computed for each $\chi^2_{E}$ profile of the individual data sets, and then a single uncertainty range is constructed from their combination, we refer to it as the ``dynamical tolerance uncertainty''~\cite{Martin:2009iq,Kovarik:2019xvh}.
+Suppose the GT applied just to experiment $E$ renders the uncertainty range $\alpha_{s,\min}^{(E)} \leq \alpha_s(M_Z) \leq \alpha_{s,\max}^{(E)}$.
+The DT interval for the full data set is constructed separately from the upper and lower boundaries for each experiment as

+{\bf The two-tier CT18 uncertainty.} The CT \cite{Lai:2010vv,Gao:2013xoa} and MSHT \cite{Martin:2009iq} groups implement variations of this generic procedure.
+The global and dynamical tolerance can be combined into a more complex constraint, such as the two-tier tolerance prescription used by CT10, CT14, and CT18 PDFs.
+In this prescription, the global tolerance with $T^2 \sim 37$ is combined with the ``tier-2'' dynamical tolerance at the 68\% CL.
+The goal is of the current study is to bypass this definition, which otherwise would require, in particular, to estimate the global $T^2$ through the quantile argument or by another means.

-The CT \cite{Lai:2010vv,Gao:2013xoa} and MSHT \cite{Martin:2009iq} groups implement variations of this generic procedure in part to account for the more-than-normal excess of the best-fit $\chi^2_0$ above its expectation value $N_\textrm{pt}$.
-For the purpose of this discussion, we will approximate both the CT and MSHT procedures by the following simplified prescription based on the effective Gaussian variable $S$.
+{\bf A simplified tolerance.} We will approximate both the CT and MSHT procedures by the following simplified prescription based on the effective Gaussian variable $S$.

-$S$ represents a linearized $Z$ score, i.e., it is a function of $\chi^2$ that is distributed approximately according to $\mathcal{N}(0,1)$ and is easier to work with than the $\chi^2$ distribution with $N_\textrm{pt}$ degrees of freedom.
+$S$ represents a type of a $Z$ score, i.e., it is a function of $\chi^2$ that is distributed approximately according to $\mathcal{N}(0,1)$ and is easier to work with than the $\chi^2$ distribution with $N_\textrm{pt}$ degrees of freedom.
 For each $\chi^2$, the corresponding $S(\chi^2, N_\textrm{pt})$ can be computed using either a simpler Fisher's approximation \cite{Fisher:1925},

 or a more precise formula by T. Lewis \cite{Lewis1988},

 For both the CT and MSHT tolerance implementations, which are fully specified in their respective articles, the following mapping holds for the credibility interval up to subleading terms in $1/N_\textrm{pt}$: